-Data from specialist treatment centres demonstrates that males continue to dominate treatment demand for cannabis and cannabis/mandrax use in comparison to their female counterparts.
-For instance, only 10% of persons whose primary substance of use was cannabis, and 11% whose substance was cannabis/mandrax were female.
-When comparisons were made across regions, rates for females who used cannabis were between 5% (NR) and 22% (EC) while rates for cannabis/mandrax ranged between 6% (EC) and 15% (WC).
-In the NR only males were admitted for cannabis/mandrax use.
+Data from specialist treatment centres demonstrates that males continue to dominate treatment demand for Cannabis and Cannabis/Mandrax use in comparison to their female counterparts.
+Nationally, 12% of persons whose primary substance of use was Cannabis, and 16% whose substance was Cannabis/Mandrax were female.
+When comparisons were made across regions, rates for females who used Cannabis ranged between 9% (NR) and 18% (WC).
+Admission rates for Cannabis/Mandrax ranged from 6% (EC) to 50% (NR).
+In KZN only males were admitted for Cannabis/Mandrax use.
+Of particular note is the equal distribution of Cannabis/Mandrax-related admissions among males and females in the NR.